 7. Estate planning

-“a remaining trustee with a cheque book can do a lot of damage to an SMSF balance while family fight for control in the courts”
+“a remaining trustee with a online transaction access can do a lot of damage to an SMSF balance while family fight for control in the courts”

 8. Taking care of vulnerable beneficiaries